Azadirachta indica: Ecology

 The neem tree is noted for its drought resistance.
-Normally it thrives in areas with sub-arid to sub-humid conditions, with an annual rainfall of 400–1200 mm.
+Normally, it thrives in areas with sub-arid to sub-humid conditions, with an annual rainfall of 400–1200 mm.
 It can grow in regions with an annual rainfall below 400 mm, but in such cases it depends largely on ground water levels.
-Neem can grow in many different types of soil, but it thrives best on well drained deep and sandy soils.
-It is a typical tropical to subtropical tree and exists at annual mean temperatures of 21–32 C. It can tolerate high to very high temperatures and does not tolerate temperature below 5 C. Neem is one of a very few shade-giving trees that thrive in drought-prone areas e.g. the dry coastal, southern districts of India and Pakistan.
+Margosa can grow in many different types of soil, but it thrives best on well-drained deep and sandy soils.
+It is a typical tropical to subtropical tree and exists at annual mean temperatures of 21–32 C. It can tolerate high to very high temperatures and does not tolerate temperature below 5 C. Neem is one of very few shade-giving trees that thrive in drought-prone areas such as the dry coastal, southern districts of India and Pakistan.
 The trees are not at all delicate about water quality and thrive on the merest trickle of water, whatever the quality.
-In India and tropical countries where the Indian diaspora has reached, it is very common to see neem trees used for shade lining streets, around temples, schools and other such public buildings or in most people's back yards.
-In very dry areas the trees are planted on large tracts of land.
+In India and tropical countries where the Indian diaspora has reached, it is very common to see neem trees used for shade lining streets, around temples, schools and other such public buildings or in most people's backyards.
+In very dry areas, the trees are planted on large tracts of land.

 Weed status

-Neem is considered as a weed in many areas, including some parts of the Middle East, most of Sub-Saharan Africa including West Africa and Indian Ocean states, and some parts of Australia.
-Ecologically, it survives well in similar environments to its own, but its weed potential has not been fully assessed.
+Neem is considered a weed in many areas, including some parts of the Middle East, most of Sub-Saharan Africa including West Africa and Indian Ocean states, and some parts of Australia.
+Its weed potential has not been fully assessed.

-In April 2015, A. indica was declared a class B and C weed in the Northern Territory, Australia, meaning its growth and spread must be controlled and plants or propagules are not allowed to be brought into the NT.
+In April 2015, A. indica was declared a class B and C weed in the Northern Territory, Australia, meaning its growth and spread must be controlled and plants or propagules are not allowed to be brought into the territory.
 It is illegal to buy, sell, or transport the plants or seeds.
 Its declaration as a weed came in response to its invasion of waterways in the "Top End" of the territory.

 After being introduced into Australia, possibly in the 1940s, A. indica was originally planted in the Northern Territory to provide shade for cattle.
 Trial plantations were established between the 1960s and 1980s in Darwin, Queensland, and Western Australia, but the Australian neem industry did not prove viable.
 The tree has now spread into the savanna, particularly around waterways, and naturalised populations exist in several areas.